pipelinedave/f3wm/README.md

 ## Usage and Key Functionality

+- **Login**:
-- **Login**: After the playbook runs and you've rebooted, select "i3" from your display manager's session menu.
+  - **Default (with Display Manager, e.g., GDM)**: After the playbook runs and you've rebooted, select "i3" from your display manager's session menu.
+  - **Alternative (Bypassing Display Manager with `startx`)**: If you prefer to bypass a display manager like GDM and start i3 manually from a text console (TTY), see the section "Bypassing the Display Manager (Optional)" below.
 - **Keybindings (Common)**:
   - `$mod+Return`: Open Alacritty terminal.
   - `$mod+d`: Launch application dmenu.